marinactonci/marinactonci/README.md

 - 🎓 I’m a 23 year old computer science student at **Faculty of Informatics and Digital Technologies**.
 I'm currently in my first year of Master's Degree.

-- 🕸️ I’m interested in web development and in my free time I build web pages
+- 🕸️ I’m interested in web development and in my free time I build web applications

 - 💻 <a href="https://marinactonci.netlify.app" target="_blank">Portfolio page</a>